Demo-Smart-Factory-Concordia-University/MTCAdapterRelay/README.md

 The MTCAdapterRelay is a small Python library desinged to work together with the [MTConnect cpp agent](https://github.com/mtconnect/cppagent).

 ## Usage
-Two classes need to be define: an MTCAdapterRelayHandler class and a MTCAdapterRelay.
+Two classes need to be defined: an MTCAdapterRelayHandler class and a MTCAdapterRelay.

 ### MTCAdapterRelayHandler
 The MTCAdapterRelayHandler is responsible to define the proper parameters for communicating with the